butfirstchai.com

 roasting some mixed veggies

-Add Mixed Veggies: Next, add the onions and the mixed veggies with a sprinkle of salt and saute on high until they begin to soften.
+Add Mixed Veggies: Next, add the onions and mixed veggies with a sprinkle of salt and saute on high until they begin to soften.

 roasting the veggies in ground spices

-Season with Spices: Reduce the heat mix in the turmeric and red chilli powder and stir well to coat the veggies evenly.
+Season with Spices: Reduce the heat, mix in the turmeric and red chilli powder and stir well to coat the veggies evenly.

 waiting for the water to boil